 A librarian or an IR system can provide guidance to promote a successful search.
 Apple’s search field widget, for example, provides a standard and flexible interface for invoking a search.

 To review and then complete our library metaphor, you call your local library and ask for the information desk.
 The very cooperative librarian listens to your car trade-in value question and then puts you on hold for a few minutes.
 The librarian performs the search by comparing your query to the available indexes, represented in the figure Figure 1-7 as the "Perform comparison" step.
-He comes back on the phone, with your retrieved answer on a a scrap of paper, and says, “The make of automobile with the best trade in value this year is the XYZ.”
+They come back on the phone, with your retrieved answer on a a scrap of paper, and says, “The make of automobile with the best trade in value this year is the XYZ.”

 You have your answer, but that isn’t necessarily the end of the story.
 The answer might prompt you to realize you want to consider other criteria, such as purchase price.
 Or you might want to know which makes rank second and third.